microsoft/code-with-engineering-playbook/docs/developer-experience/recipes/fake-services-inner-loop.md

 This document will focus on providing an example using the Fake Services approach.

-## API to Mock
+## API
-For our example API, we will work against a /User endpoint and the properties for User will be:
+For our example API, we will work against a `/User` endpoint and the properties for `User` will be:
 1. id - int
 2. username - string
 3. firstName - string